To,

 39. COMPLIANCE WITH SECRETARIAL STANDARDS

-Standard 2 (relating to General Meetings) issued by the Institute of the Company
+Board of Directors) and Secretarial Standard 2 (General Meetings) issued by the Institute

-Secretaries of India.
+of Company Secretaries of India.

 41. GREEN INITIATIVE